VOHeroes Affiliate Partner Back Office

 You’ve probably experienced the pre-launch of a movie: for months or even years, you’ll hear all about how it’s being made, who’s starring in it, and when it will be available in theaters or on TV.
 That build up is the pre-launch for that movie.

 The VOHeroes pre-launch is a lot more compact.

-(In 2020, it’s all about working from home, and how you can do that successfully as a voice over talent.)
+(This year, it’s all about working from home, and how you can do that successfully as a voice over talent.)

 What do you offer during a launch that you don’t offer during the rest of the year?

 The entire program, actually.
 Once the launch ends, VO Heroes Pro is not offered to the public until September of next year, when we launch again.

 We also offer special launch bonuses that include private coaching, free software, the same voice over equipment David uses in his home studio, a special library of royalty free sound effects and music beds for use in podcasting, a special exclusive bonus course called Believe (for Early Action Bonus purchasers) and much more.

 How long does a launch run for?